 With both her parents hailing from the stunning island of Corfu, Kathie travels to Greece on a regular basis and loves being able to source items from her homeland.
 “Greece and France are my two loves.
 I can’t go to one country without visiting the other.
 I regularly bring back unique artisanal pieces from Greece.”

 Kathie recently spoke to IN+SIGHTS GREECE about her love of travel, tips on where to go and what to do in Corfu, as well as her exciting plans to launch travel tours to France and Greece in 2021.

 Tell us about your love of France, when and how did it all begin?

 At the age of 21, I visited Paris for the first time.
-I fell in love with the architecture, the French style, cafes, the language and the joie de vivre (joy of life).
+I fell in love with the architecture, the French style, the cafes, the language, and the joie de vivre (joy of life).
 Since then, I always dreamed about one day opening up a French homewares store.

 What do you love most about what you do?

 Meeting amazing people that inspire me every day.
 I love the hunt for sourcing beautiful products and travelling to Europe to discover unique artisans.
 I get immense satisfaction in being able to offer something unique to my customers and their home.